oban-bg/oban/guides/installation.md

 ```

 This will run all of Oban's versioned migrations for your database.
 Migrations
-between versions are idempotent and will _never_ change after a release.
+between versions are idempotent and rarely† change after a release.
 As new
 versions are released you may need to run additional migrations.

+_† The only exception is the removal of `oban_beats`.
+That table is no longer
+created or modified in any migrations_

 Now, run the migration to create the table: